garfix/nli-go/doc/manual/knowledge-engineer/ontology.md

 ## Entity types

-Any entity you are using has a type: the entity type.
+Any entity you are using has a type: the sort.
 Each entity type needs a simple identifier, like

     person
     work